sambacha/fontParts/CONTRIBUTING.rst

 Once ``tox`` is installed, you can run the tests for fontParts by just typing ``tox`` on the command line when you are in the fontParts directory.

 ``tox`` is set up to test fontParts in Python 2.7, 3.5, 3.6, and PyPy.
-It’s likely that you don't have all of those versions installed on your machine (looking at you pypy).
-Don’t worry about testing errors for python versions that aren't installed.
-If you don't have a version of Python 3 installed, you should install version 3.6.
-On the MacOS, it's easiest to do via `Homebrew <https://brew.sh>`, but whatever you are most comfortable with will likely be OK.
+It’s likely that you don’t have all of those versions installed on your machine (looking at you pypy).
+Don’t worry about testing errors for python versions that aren’t installed.
+If you don’t have a version of Python 3 installed, you should install version 3.6.
+On the MacOS, it’s easiest to do via `Homebrew <https://brew.sh>`_, but whatever you are most comfortable with will likely be OK.

 `Coverage <https://pypi.org/project/coverage/>`_ is installed via: ::

     pip install coverage

 After installing it, run: ::

     coverage run Lib/fontParts/fontshell/test.py
     coverage html